jbtronics/settings-bundle/docs/usage/settings.md

 * `name` (optional): A short name for the settings class.
 This name can be used to retrieve the settings class via the `SettingsManagerInterface::get()` method.
 If not set, the name will be generated from the class name by removing the `Settings` suffix and converting the class name to lowercase (e.g. `TestSettings` -> `test`).
 * `storageAdapter` (optional): The class name of the storageAdapter service which should be used to store the settings (e.g. `InMemoryStorageAdapter::class`).
 If none is set, the global configured storage adapter will be used.
+* `storageAdapterOptions` (optional): An array of options, which is passed to the storage adapter.
+The available options depend on the storage adapter.
+See the documentation of the storage adapter for more information.
+* `groups` (optional): The default groups of parameters in this settings class.
+This can be used to only render subsets of the parameters in forms, etc. The groups are used as default groups for the parameters, if they are not explicitly set.
+The groups can be overridden by the `groups` option of the `#[SettingsParameter]` attribute.
+* `version` (optional): The expected version of this settings class.
+Must be an int greater 0.
+If set, settings from older versions of this class will be migrated to the current version.
+See the documentation about versioning and migrations for more information.
+If set to null, then the settings class is not versioned and no migrations are performed.
+* `migrationService` (optional): The class name of the service, which should be used to perform the migration.
+This value is required if `version` is set.
+See the documentation about versioning and migrations for more information.

 ### #[SettingsParameter]